haiilingg/-8-Week-SQL-Challenge/Case Study #1 /README.md

 GROUP BY customer_id;
 ```

-### Q3 What was the first item from the menu purchased by each customer?--
+### Q3 What was the first item from the menu purchased by each customer?

 ```SQL
 WITH order_date AS